View INSTANT Quotes

 choice sign

-As we mentioned earlier, term life insurance policies are a popular alternative because they are much more affordable, but another option is to buy a no medical exam.
-As you can guess from the name, these no medical exams will allow you to purchase coverage without having to undergo the exam because you’re approved for the plan.
+As we mentioned earlier, term life insurance policies are a popular alternative because they are much more affordable, but another option is to buy a no-medical exam.
+As you can guess from the name, these no-medical exams will allow you to purchase coverage without having to undergo the exam.
 There are several advantages and disadvantages to these plans compared to whole life plans.

-There are a few pitfalls to these plans, that may hinder the effectiveness of your plan.
-With a no medical exam, the coverage is going to be more expensive than a plan with a medical exam.
-The purpose of the exam is to give the insurance company of your health.
-Without that picture of health, they are taking a great risk, which means higher premiums.
+There are a few pitfalls to these plans that may hinder their effectiveness.
+With a no medical exam, the coverage might be more expensive than a plan with a medical exam.
+The purpose of the exam is to help the insurance company underwrite your policy with all of the knowledge of your health.
+Without that picture of health, they are taking a greater risk.

-Another significant disadvantage with these plans is that you may be limited on how much life insurance you can purchase with a no medical exam.
-Most insurance companies are only going to allow you to buy $250,000 worth of life insurance.
+Another significant disadvantage with these plans is that you may be limited in how much life insurance you can purchase with no medical exam.
+Most insurance companies will only allow you to buy $250,000 of life insurance.
 For most families, this isn’t going to be enough protection.
 It’s important that you give your family enough resources to get through the difficult time.

-If you have any questions about whole life insurance or any of the other options, please contact us today.
-We would be happy to answer those questions and ensure that you’re getting the best plan to meet your needs at an affordable rate.
+If you have any questions about whole life insurance or other options, please get in touch with us today.
+We would be happy to answer those questions and ensure you’re getting the best plan to meet your needs at an affordable rate.

 Whole life plans are a great option for some applicants, but everyone is different and has different life insurance needs.
-It’s important that you find a plan that fits in your budget and meets your preferences.
+It’s important that you find a plan that fits your budget and meets your goals.

 The bottom line is that you should explore your options.
-Independent life insurance agents like Ogletree Financial have your best interest in mind.
+You may find that you need a whole life policy and supplement it with additional cheap term life insurance.
 We offer many competitive term life insurance products.
 If you don’t know what type of insurance you should buy or how much life insurance you need, we can help you.
-We have clients all over the country just like you that benefit from our help.
-You can start by generating a quote right here on our website.
-We can walk you through the rest, just give us a call or leave us the best number to call you when you are completing the quote request.
+We have clients all over the country just like you who benefit from our help.
+You can start by generating a quote with the calculator on this page.
+We can walk you through the rest; give us a call or leave us the best number to call you when you are completing the quote request.

 Is whole life insurance too expensive?